PaulinaStypinska/talks-and-lectures-app/README.md

 #### Database

 I am using an object-relational database system (PostgreSQL).
 I have used mongoDB in the past, but have decided to go with postgreSQL for this project.
-I have wanted to use a relational database, and postgreSQL also offers very good data validity checks and ability to store JSON data, should I want to.
+I have wanted to use an ORDBMS, and PostgreSQL offers very good data validity checks and ability to store JSON data, should I want to implement that.

 Here is an example of table setup (using node-postgres):
 * ids are customised because I use joins on almost every select function in my code and use the ids frequently,